postdigitalcultures/server_docker/README.md

 Further, a cron job on the root crontab ('sudo crontab -e') runs /home/cpc_admin/bin/anonymize-logs every week.
 This script anonymizes the IP addresses of users in log files older than 2 months.
 This is based on instructions and a script available at <https://www.supertechcrew.com/anonymizing-logs-nginx-apache/>

+### onion service containers

+The production Docker Compose configuration also provides an onion service version of the WordPress site.
+This uses torservers' Onionize container (https://github.com/torservers/onionize-docker) to automatically exposes other selected Docker containers as onion services.
+It uses a 'faraday' network to only expose services on that internal network outwards to the Tor network.
+A separate version of Nginx labelled onion-nginx exposes the website on that internal network.

+To output the onion address that has been assigned, run the command:

+docker exec onionize cat /var/lib/tor/onion_services/<ONIONSERVICE_NAME>/hostname

+(in our case): docker exec onionize cat /var/lib/tor/onion_services/onion-nginx/hostname

+WordPress dynamically rewrites permalinks using a function derived from https://blog.paranoidpenguin.net/2017/09/how-to-configure-wordpress-as-a-tor-hidden-service/.
+Every time the Tor Onionize container is restarted, you should run rewrite_onion_address.sh to update the onion address in WordPress to the latest address.